Chris Turner (baseball)

-Christopher Wan Turner (born March 23, 1969) is an American former Major League Baseball (MLB) player who played for the California Angels, Kansas City Royals, Cleveland Indians, and New York Yankees between 1993 and 2000, and was a member of the Yankees' 2000 World Series championship team.
-He was primarily used as a backup catcher, but also played some first base, right field, left field, and saw time as a designated hitter.
+Christopher Wan Turner (born March 23, 1969) is an American former professional baseball catcher.
+He previously played in Major League Baseball (MLB) for the California Angels, Kansas City Royals, Cleveland Indians, and New York Yankees between 1993 and 2000.
+While serving primarily as a backup catcher, he also played some first base, right field, left field, and saw time as a designated hitter.
+He was a member of the Yankees' 2000 World Series championship team.

 Amateur career

 A native of Bowling Green, Kentucky, Turner attended Western Kentucky University.
 In 1989 and 1990, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Professional career

-California Angels/Los Angeles Angels of Anaheim (1993–1997)
+California Angels/Anaheim Angels (1993–1997)

-Drafted by the California Angels in the 7th round of the 1991 MLB amateur draft, Turner would make his Major League Baseball debut with them on August 27, 1993.
+Drafted by the California Angels in the 7th round of the 1991 MLB amateur draft, Turner would make his MLB debut with them on August 27, 1993.
 He played in 25 games that year as a backup catcher and hit .280 with one home run and 13 runs batted in, his best season.
-In 1994, he played in a career-high 58 games and hit .242 with one home run and 12 runs batted in before the strike cancelled the remainder of the season in August.
+In 1994, he played in a career-high 58 games and hit .242 with one home run and 12 runs batted in before the MLB strike cancelled the remainder of the season in August.
 In 1995 he played in just five games, going 1-for-10 with an RBI.
 The next season, he played in four games, going 1 for 5 with an RBI and a walk.
 In 1997, he played in 13 games, going 6-for-23 with a homer and two runs batted in.
 On October 10, 1997, he was granted free agency.
-He signed with the Twins on December 5, 1997, but was released on April 20, 1998.
+He signed with the Minnesota Twins on December 5, 1997, but was released on April 20, 1998.